whomwah/rqrcode_core/README.md

 Features:

-* `rqrcode_core` is a ruby only library.
+* `rqrcode_core` is a Ruby only library.
 It requires no native libraries.
 Just Ruby!
 * It is an encoding library.
 You can't decode QR codes with it.
 * The interface is simple and assumes you just want to encode a string into a QR code.
 * QR code is trademarked by Denso Wave inc.